mradcliffe/docker-core-sprint/README.md

 ### 3. Extract docker-core-sprint directory

    1. Extract the docker-core-sprint-RELEASE.zip file to your Desktop.
 It is required to be within your user directory for Windows users.

+#### Windows

+   2. Open the docker-core-sprint directory on your Desktop.
+   3. Double-click the "images.tar.xz" file to extract the images using 7-zip.
+You should have a "images.tar" file in the same directory.

 <a name="open-terminal"></a>
 ### 4. Open Terminal/Command-Line